The Gift of Grammar:

 Long, run-on sentences tend to make the reader lose interest in what you are saying, and stop paying attention to your words, and maybe even put the book down.
 (See what I mean?)

 Short sentences inform the reader and stop.
 That gives the reader time to process each idea.
 It also creates a desire to hear more.
-You want to write "unputdownable" books (a concept/word coined by Mike Wells, a master of the psychological thriller cliffhanger).
+You want to write "unputdownable" books (a concept/word coined by Mike Wells, a master of the psychological thriller).

 4. Global search your document for the word "that."
 Ask yourself if you need it.